-Small Animal Keeper Interns are responsible for the day-to-day care of the Education Department’s exotic animal collection.
-Exotic animals range from ferrets, rabbits, degus and parrots to a green iguana, ball python, asian forest scorpions, bearded dragons and more; approximately 48 total.
-The exotics are used in our education programs to build awareness of contemporary wildlife and domestic animal issues.
-Most come from rescues and stay with Animal Welfare League for life, getting optimum care and attention.
+Interns are responsible for the day-to-day care of the Education Department’s more than 50 exotic animal ambassadors.
+These animals include ferrets, rabbits, snakes, bearded dragons, Madagascar hissing cockroaches, and many more.
+The exotics work with youth and adults in our education programs to build awareness of contemporary wildlife and domestic animal issues.
+Most come from rescue situations (i.e. hoarding, neglect, abuse, owner surrender, etc.) and stay with us for life, receiving optimum care and attention.
 This is a UNPAID internship but may qualify for college credit.
-The company has asked that the intern work for approximately 8 hrs. per week and will be flexible with your EMCC schedule.
-Applicants must be continuing EMCC students and have a minimum of 2.5 G.P.A or a recommendation from your SWSC instructor.
-If you would like assistance in preparing the required materials; cover letter, application and resume or in preparing for an interview, please contact the Career Center at 623.935.8740.
+The company has asked that the intern work for approximately 10 hrs. per week for 4months and will be flexible with your EMCC schedule.

 This opportunity is only available to Estrella Mountain Community College students.
 Applicants are REQUIRED to submit and online application, a resume, and a cover letter.
 Free resume/cover letter/mock interview assistance is available by appointment only at the EMCC Career & Transfer Center.
 To schedule your appointment please visit or call 623-935-8740 or email email@example.com.

 - Provides husbandry (i.e. cleaning, feeding, grooming, enrichment, socialization, etc.) for all education animals: reptiles, small mammals, and invertebrates.

 - Seeks out and sustains knowledge of education animal natural history, husbandry, and signs of common illnesses.

 - Maintains daily reports.

 - Follows procedures, such as feeding and cleaning schedules, as instructed by supervisor.